Add your first raw materials

 Do not try to build the full library on day one.
 Add the materials you actually need for your first real formula.

-Start with raw materials that are most likely to appear in your first working formula:
+Start with the raw materials that are most likely to appear in your first working formula:

 - your main water or oil phase materials